PMAT Board Members

 PMAT Team

-As PMAT’s State Coordinator and co-founder, Sophie is the well-known public face of PMAT.
+As PMAT’s State Director and co-founder, Sophie is the well-known public face of PMAT.
 One of her driving forces is to make a real and meaningful impact on the protection of Tasmania’s unique natural and cultural environment by ensuring the community is engaged, informed, empowered and has their voices heard by decision makers.

 Sophie has a background in geography, environmental studies, campaigning and community engagement, botany, politics and natural resource management.
 She gained a Bachelor of Science First Class Honours from the University of Tasmania, with a thesis written on the vegetation of the west coast of Flinders Island.
 Sophie has worked in natural resource management both in Tasmania and overseas in the public and private sector.